mehdisaqlen/guide/using-google-colab.md

 ## Installing Libraries

 - Most common Python libraries come pre-installed in Colab.
-- To install additional libraries, use the command `!pip install library_name` in a code cell.
+- To install additional libraries, use the command `pip install library_name` in a code cell.

 ## Using Markdown and Text Cells